-At Haut-Lac, children from 18 months to 18 years are “living, learning and achieving” in a multicultural environment with a family atmosphere.
+At Haut-Lac, located at Lake Geneva, children from 18 months to 18 years are “living, learning and achieving” in a multicultural environment with a family atmosphere.
 Bilingualism, new technologies, sport and art, are indeed at the heart of Haut-Lac’s personalised education system, which encourages students to speak both French and English on a daily basis.

 Haut-Lac constantly encourages its IB students to think critically, challenge themselves, do extensive research and develop internationally-minded perspectives on a broad range of issues to become confident and driven global citizens ready to join the most reputed universities and colleges of their choice.

 Haut–Lac creates inspiring learning environments in and outside the classroom, as it strives to redefine the ideal every day.

 Infant and Primary students may follow a truly bilingual French-English pathway taught by native French and English speakers on a one day-one day schedule, or a predominantly English pathway.
 In both cases, the programme is the same as teachers plan together by year group.